 Employees may make arrangements with the Chief Budget and Accounting Officer for direct deposit of pay to a bank or other financial institution.
 Such deposits are available on payday.
-[Approved by the Board of Trustees, May 2019]

 5.3.2 Salary Payments - Adjunct Faculty

 Adjunct faculty members employed for one semester or less will be paid monthly during the actual period of their employment.
 Those on one-year temporary appointments usually are paid in 12 monthly installments but may request that the June salary payment include, in addition, those amounts normally paid in July and August.